Personal Productivity

 avatar

-Commented over 7 years ago Steve P
+Commented about 8 years ago Steve P

 Incredibly difficult to get staff and colleagues to recognise this!
 I wonder what stops them from taking this onboard and practicing it?
 Any thoughts?